 Thailand definitely has a sweet tooth with a lot of sweet desserts.
 Thai desserts are an integral part of Thai cuisine.
 While most of travelers are familiar with savory dishes like Mango Sticky Rice, very few people know other Thai traditional desserts.
-Discover 18 authentic Thai desserts you must try in Thailand.
+Discover 18 authentic Thai desserts that you must try on your trip in Thailand.

 If you have the opportunity to come to Thailand, you should try these Thai desserts to add a touch of sweetness to your journey.